 We always offer advice and recommendations during risk based premises inspections.
-We also gave advice and coaching to over 150 businesses through the Safer Food Better Businesses project which is not included in the figures above.
+We also gave advice and coaching to local Halal butchers running a seminar which was attended by 16 local businesses...

 7.6 Clearance of consignments of imported food through Gatwick Airport.